danslee/lucid-ops/_posts/2017-03-08-why-are-payment-systems-hard.md

 could be expanded into a separate article which is something I may do in the future.

+I revised this article to add in a couple of sections on taxation and PCI compliance.

 ## Customer Expectations

 "My post is gone!"
 "My app just died!"
 "My picture got posted twice!" such